neumino/neumino.github.io/movies.md

-### K.G.F: Chapter 2
+### White Hot: The Rise &amp; Fall of Abercrombie &amp; Fitch
-*Released on 2022-04-14, vote average 8.6*
+*Released on 2022-04-19, vote average 5.9*

-The blood-soaked land of Kolar Gold Fields (KGF) has a new overlord now - Rocky, whose name strikes fear in the heart of his foes.
-His allies look up to Rocky as their Savior, the government sees him as a threat to law and order; enemies are clamoring for revenge and conspiring for his downfall.
-Bloodier battles and darker days await as Rocky continues on his quest for unchallenged supremacy.
+All the cool kids were wearing it.
+This documentary explores A&amp;F&#39;s pop culture reign in the late &#39;90s and early 2000s and how it thrived on exclusion.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Qah9sSIXJqk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/3yperp-SFYM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>